ankitjain08787/Kubernetes-yaml/README.md

-This is YAML Manifest for Kubernetes and Red Hat OpenShift training.
+This repository contains a collection of sample YAML Manifest for Kubernetes and Red Hat OpenShift containerized applications.

-Follow me on Linkedin --> https://www.linkedin.com/in/ankitkkjain/
+To complete the course you need to fork this repo into your personal Github account.

+For more info follow: https://www.linkedin.com/in/ankitkkjain/